parisepigenetics/RASflow_EDC/README.md

 ### Mapping QC
 [Qualimap](http://qualimap.bioinfo.cipf.es/) is used to check the mapping quality.
 You'll find qualimap reports in `output/PROJECTNAME/genome/alignmentQC`.
 Those reports contain a lot of information:
 - information about the mapper
-- number/% of mapped reads/pairs
+- number and % of mapped reads/pairs
 - number of indels and mismatches
 - coverage per chromosome
 - insert size histogram